Coe, Jonathan: *1961

 Malvina: A student who befriends Benjamin and also attracts the interest of his brother Paul, causing personal and political problems.

-• Key topics and themes in The Closed Circle include:
+• Key topics and themes include:

 1. The lives and relationships of the main characters from The Rotters' Club, including Benjamin Trotter, as they navigate adulthood and reflect on their youth.